lesinko/lesinko/README.md

 ### Greetings 🖐️, I'm Titus!
- I am a cloud and DevOps Engineer with experience implementing cloud-based solutions that optimize scalability, performance and security to impact business processes.
+ Experienced cloud and DevOps Engineer proficient at implementing cloud-based solutions that optimize scalability, performance and security to impact business processes.

 ### Proficiency in:
 - Cloud platform: Amazon Web Services